Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Gables Park Tower is one of the most beautiful buildings I’ve toured in Austin.
 The pool deck overlooking Lady Bird Lake is hard to beat, and the interiors feel closer to a boutique hotel than an apartment.
 But the freight train.
 I can’t sugarcoat it.

-I’ve had clients tour this building, love everything about it, sign a lease, and break it within three months because of the noise.
-Gables knows this — that’s why they offer early lease termination.
-If you’re considering Park Tower, tour with the windows open and sit in the unit for 20 minutes.
-If a train comes through and you can deal with it, this is a top-tier building at $2,538+ for a 1BR.
-If you can’t, save yourself the trouble and tour The Bowie instead.
-Interior-facing units help, but they don’t fix it.
+I’ve had clients tour this building, fall in love with it, sign a lease, and break it within three months.
+The train noise is that bad for some people.
+Gables knows it — that’s why they offer early lease termination.
+So what do I tell people?
+Tour with the windows open.
+Sit in the unit for 20 minutes.
+If a train comes through and you can deal with it, you’re looking at one of downtown’s best buildings at $2,538+ for a 1BR.
+If you can’t deal with it, don’t sign.
+Tour The Bowie instead.

 The Monarch by Windsor